mdpiper/fortran-python/cython/README.md

 ## Fortran

-Build a Fortran main program that calls the `square` function from the *mathability* module.
+Build a Fortran main program that calls the `square` function.

 Run: